Flagstaff, Arizona: Arts

 Flagstaff has an active cultural scene.
 The city is home to the Flagstaff Symphony Orchestra, which plays concerts from September through April at Ardrey Auditorium on the NAU campus.
 The city also attracts folk and contemporary acoustic musicians, and offers several annual music festivals during the summer months, such as the Flagstaff Friends of Traditional Music Festival, the Flagstaff Music Festival, and Pickin' in the Pines, a three-day bluegrass and acoustic music festival held at the Pine Mountain Amphitheater at Fort Tuthill Fairgrounds.
 Popular bands play throughout the year at the Orpheum Theater, and free concerts are held during the summer months at Heritage Square.

 Beyond music, Flagstaff has a popular theater scene, featuring several groups.
 Northern Arizona University's Department of Theatre produces productions for the community as well as the campus.
-The department has won awards, including multiple invitations to the Kennedy Center American College Theater Festival.
+The department has won awards, including multiple invitations to the American College Theatre Festival.
 NAU Theatre performs in two facilities: the Clifford E. White Theatre (named for long-time professor Clifford E. White) and the Studio Theatre.
 Both facilities are housed in the Fine and Performing Arts Building on campus.
 A local community theater company called Theatrikos was founded in 1972 in the basement of the Weatherford Hotel, and today puts on six major productions per year.
 In 2002, the company moved into a new venue now known as the Doris-Harper White Community Playhouse, a downtown building which was built in 1923 as an Elks Lodge and later became the Flagstaff library.
 Since 1995, the Flagstaff Light Opera Company has performed a variety of musical theater and light opera productions throughout the year at the Sinagua Middle School auditorium.
 There are several dance companies in Flagstaff, including Coconino Community College Dance Program, Northern Arizona Preparatory Company and Canyon Movement, which present periodic concerts and collaborate with the Flagstaff Symphony for free concerts during the summer and holiday seasons.